pangwa/write-yourself-a-scheme-doc/docs/1_running.md

 # First Steps: Compiling and running
-First, you'll need to install .Net. .Net is a free, cross-platform, open source developer platform for building many different types of applications.
+First, you'll need to install .NET. .NET is a free, cross-platform, open source developer platform for building many different types of applications.
 It's downloadable from https://dotnet.microsoft.com/download.
 Follow the install instructions on the offical site (which contains the latest and up to date information) to install it.

 For Windows users, Visual Studio Communtity Version is a pretty great IDE to develop F# applications.
 VS Code with the [Ionide Extensions](https://ionide.io/Editors/Code/getting_started.html) extension installed is also a great alternative to use on other platforms, they can be used on MacOS or Linux.

 Now, it's time for your first F# program.
-This program will read a name off the command line and then print a greeting.
-Create a new project using command `dotnet new console -lang F# --name write-yourself-a-scheme `.
-You can find more on the `dotnet new`` command by checking its [documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new)
+This program will read a name off of the command line and then print a greeting.
+Create a new project using command `dotnet new console -lang F# --name write-yourself-a-scheme`.
+You can find more on the `dotnet new` command by checking its [documentation](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new)

-Goto the directory using `cd write-yourself-a-scheme`, edit `Program.fs` and update its content to below:
+Go to the directory using `cd write-yourself-a-scheme`, edit `Program.fs` and update its content to the code shown below:
 ```fsharp
 open System